 Ahimsa expresses the essence of Aoife's approach to teaching - gently challenging her students to explore their mind, body and soul, guiding them towards their own inner teacher, the wise voice within the heart.

 I began Ahimsa Yoga Ireland in an effort to define what makes my Yoga teaching unique.
-I had always been spiritually curious, and when I came to Yoga more than 10 years ago, I knew I had discovered something special that resonated deeply with me.
+I had always been spiritually curious, and when I came to Yoga back in 2003, I knew I had discovered something special that resonated deeply with me.
 Yoga and meditation had a profoundly positive affect on my approach to life, and over the years my relationship with yoga evolved from a hobby, to a passion, to my way of life.

 At first I tried out different styles of Yoga, practiced when I could, read and explored, attended Vipassana silent meditation retreats, talked with others who knew more than me!
 Yoga became an important part of my life, but at the beginning I never imagined I could teach it.
-Over the years as I studied, travelled, and worked, most often as a language teacher, I started to feel that Yoga was what I really wanted to dedicate my life to.
+Over the years as I studied, travelled, and worked, most often as a language teacher (I taught French and English for years!), I started to feel that Yoga was what I really wanted to dedicate my life to.
 I already loved teaching, and to me teaching yoga corresponded perfectly with my desire to both follow my heart and serve the greater good, sharing something I truly believed could improve the lives of individuals, and perhaps society too.
 After some more adventures, I eventually returned home to beautiful Ireland to fulfil my dream and in 2012 I began training to be a Yoga teacher.

 I have trained with many renowned teachers including Lisa Temple, Swami Vidyanand, Josh Summers, Lisa Peterson, Tony Purcell, and Teresa Murphy-Moore.
 I was awarded my first 200h Certification in July 2013.

-Since 2014 I have been studying Transformational Yoga and Yoga Therapy with Lisa Temple and was awarded my 500h Certification in May 2015.
+Since 2014 I have been studying Raj Yoga, Transformational Hatha Yoga and Yoga Therapy with Lisa Temple and was awarded my 500h Certification in May 2015.

-In October 2015 I trained in Prenatal Yoga at the Transformational Hatha Yoga School in Greece with Michelle Kaminski and am currently studying Yin Yoga with Josh Summers.
-I have also attended workshops with the amazing Uma Dinsmore-Tuli who specialises in Yoga Nidra and Womb Yoga.
+In October 2015 I trained in Prenatal Yoga at the Transformational Hatha Yoga School in Greece with Michelle Kaminski.
+I have also attended workshops with the amazing Uma Dinsmore-Tuli who specialises in Pre and Post Natal Yoga, Yoga Nidra and Womb Yoga.

 I am continually studying, training, and deepening my practice and have had the honour of working with many people, from children, teenagers and adults, to pregnant women, new moms and their babies, and am now assisting in the training of new teachers.
-During the course of my training I have studied the history, philosophy, theory and science of Yoga, and specialised in Transformational Hatha Yoga, Prenatal Yoga, Meditation, Yoga Nidra, Yin Yoga and the Chakra.
-Alongside my teacher, Lisa Temple (Olive 3 Yoga), I have developed and delivered classes, workshops and courses on many aspects of Yoga, which we're looking forward to sharing with more people, so that the teachings of Yoga might ripple ever outward.
+During the course of my training I have studied the history, philosophy, theory and science of Yoga, and specialised in Raj Yoga, Transformational Hatha Yoga, Prenatal Yoga, Meditation, Yoga Nidra, Yin Yoga and the Chakra.
+I have developed and delivered classes, workshops and courses on many aspects of Yoga, which I am looking forward to sharing with more people, so that the teachings of Yoga might ripple ever outward.